smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: foaf:Document
         type: Property
     frequency:
-      description: 'This property refers to the frequency at which the Dataset is updated.'
+      description: 'Property.
+Model:''dct:Frequency''.
+This property refers to the frequency at which the Dataset is updated.'
       type: string
       x-ngsi:
         model: dct:Frequency
         type: Property
     hasVersion:
-      description: 'This property refers to a related Dataset that is a version, edition, or adaptation of the described Dataset.'
+      description: 'Property.
+This property refers to a related Dataset that is a version, edition, or adaptation of the described Dataset.'
       items:
         format: uri
         type: string